clabat9/SL_Project/README.md

 - ML problems and techniques are constantly evolving and we thought a good idea is using **State-of-the-Art** methods.
 In particular, here we propose a graph-based semi-supervised clustering algorithm.
 The paper poster can be freely read [here](https://sigport.org/sites/default/files/docs/PosterGlobalSip_2.pdf).

-All the detailed descriptions of scripts and logic are in **report.html** .
+All the detailed descriptions of scripts and logic are in **report.html** (not readable on GitHub, you can just use a viewer.